kghose/groho/Readme.md

 cycle through the satellites of said planets allowing us to center the camera on different objects.

+Pressing `p` will toggle display of body paths, `m` will toggle display of the fixed size markers, and `b` will toggle display of the scaled circles that represent the actual size of the bodies.

 Once you have sufficient objects in the simulation, it becomes hard to find things.
 Whatever view you can get to using the mouse/keyboard, you can also get to using the `view` annotation and in a much more effective way.
 Check out the documentation.